walmartlabs/object-diff/README.md

 ## Improvements and Future Work
 * Currently the tests are lacking and there are possibly cases which are not covered or behave badly.
 Work on this area is currently in progress.
 * Comparision of arrays and slices is currently only by index, future work is planned to provide plugins/callbacks which allow to provide an identity for a particular object in an array or slice and compute the difference based on that.
+* For instances when you want to ignore certain known changes, providing a mechanism for exclusions is future work.
 * Renaming a map key results in a delete and addition.
 * Example usage as part of a Kubernetes operator is currently a near term goal.